 - Be an organization that employs other college graduates in the work environment

-- Provide a statement to the internship director supplying the following information:
+- Provide a statement to the internship coordinator supplying the following information:

 - Description of the project or work assignment to be performed by intern.
 The project must entail significant involvement in a large software development effort so that the intern puts into practice some of the skills they have learned in an upper-level computer science course.